This post was last updated on July 25th, 2023 at 12:10 pm

 Last but not least don’t forget to take a photo in the 12m long underwater tunnel.
 There are a couple of sharks swimming around there but unfortunately, I didn’t capture them in this shot.

 Just before the exit, on your right, you can find the “baby station”.
-These two tanks are full of tiny baby fishes and other sea creatures.
+These two tanks are full of tiny baby fish and other sea creatures.
 I have never seen such a tiny lobster in my life!
 I guess that they are just breeding them but it is indeed one of the cutest places in the aquarium.

 What do after the Aquarium?
 You can stay and enjoy the beach at the nearby Cafè del Mar, or explore other unique places in Malta such as this traditional fishing village.
-Otherwise, take a look at these tours:

 Did you like it?
 Pin it!